 What Does "Dead in Sin" Actually Look Like?

-These truths are sometimes organized into five points, historically summarized with the acronym TULIP.
+This truth and the four that flow from it are sometimes organized into five points, historically summarized with the acronym TULIP.
 But the acronym is a teaching tool, not the truth itself.
 The truth is older than the acronym, older than the Reformation, older than Augustine — it is as old as Scripture itself.

 The Five Truths